The type and number of treatments you need depends on how bad your psoriasis is. That's determined by how much of your body it covers.

 Moderate = 3% to 10%

 Severe = more than 10%

 Medicines you rub on your skin, called topicals, are usually the first treatment for mild psoriasis.
 Petroleum jelly or thick creams can help when you use them after a bath or shower.
 But your doctor may also prescribe stronger products made with ingredients that reduce swelling and slow the growth of skin cells.

 Covering Up Topical Meds

-Don't try this without your doctor's OK.
+Don't try this unless your doctor tells you to.
 It's called occlusion, and sometimes it can make treatments that go on your skin work better.
 But your medicine may be too strong to cover, or the method could make side effects worse.
-If you can use it, here's what to do: After you put the product on your skin, cover the area with plastic wrap, waterproof dressing, nylon fabric, or cotton socks.
+If your doctor says OK: After you put the product on your skin, cover the area with plastic wrap, waterproof dressing, nylon fabric, or cotton socks.

 Light Therapy (Phototherapy)

 Shining ultraviolet rays onto your psoriasis can stop skin cells from growing too fast.
 But don't sunbathe or hop in a tanning bed.
 That might make your symptoms worse.
 A doctor will tell you the type and amount you need.
 This treatment is usually painless.
 It's done using a laser or light box.
 You may take medication with it.
 Just like getting sun, though, it could raise your risk of skin cancer.